drapertoby/portfolio-toby-draper/index.md

     </div>
     <div class="project-info">
       <a href="/portfolio-toby-draper/bicycle-noodling/"><strong>Bicycle Noodling</strong></a><br>
-      Cycling has been revolutionised by tech.
+      <p>Cycling has been revolutionised by tech.
 I deep dive into my own performance metrics to surface insights the mainstream platforms miss.
-This is where my obsession with bikes meets a curiosity for transforming, understanding and visualising data.
+This is where my obsession with bikes meets a curiosity for transforming, understanding and visualising data.</p>
     </div>
   </div>
 </div>